Numerical stability of a hybrid method for pricing options: Stability analysis of the hybrid tree/finite-difference method

 \begin{remark} In the case of infinite grid, that is $M=+\infty$, $i\mapsto I_{n,k,j,a,b}(i)$ is a translation: $I_{n,k,j,a,b}(i)=I_{n,k,j,a,b}(0)+i$.
 So, $y_i\mapsto (\mathfrak{I}_{a,b}\tilde P_h )((n+1)h,y_i, v^{n+1}_{k_a (n,k)}, x^{n+1}_{j_b (n,j)})$ is just a linear convex combination of a translation of $y_i\mapsto \tilde P_h ((n+1)h,y_i, v^{n+1}_{k_a (n,k)}, x^{n+1}_{j_b (n,j)})$. \end{remark}

-\subsection{Stability analysis of the hybrid tree/finite-difference method}
+\section{Stability analysis of the hybrid tree/finite-difference method}

-We analyze here the stability of the resulting tree/finite-difference scheme.
-To this purpose, we consider a norm, defined on functions of the variables $(y,v,x)$, which is uniform with respect to the volatility and the interest rate components $(v,x)$ and coincides with the standard $l_2$ norm with respect to the direction $y$ (see next \eqref{norm}).
+For the study of the stability, we consider a norm on the functions of $(y,v,x)$ which is uniform with respect to the volatility and the interest rate components $(v,x)$ and coincides with the standard $l_2$ norm with respect to the direction $y$ (see next \eqref{norm}).
 The choice of the $l_2$ norm allows one to perform a von Neumann analysis in the component $y$ on the infinite grid $\mathcal{Y}=\{y_i=Y_0+i\Dy\}_{i\in\Z}$, that is, without truncating the domain and without imposing boundary conditions.
 Therefore, our stability analysis does not take into account boundary effects.
 This approach is extensively used in the literature, see e.g. \cite{duffy}, and yields good criteria on the robustness of the algorithm independently of the boundary conditions.

 Let us first write down explicitly the scheme \eqref{backward-ter} on the infinite grid $\mathcal{Y}=\{y_i\}_{i\in\Z}$.
 For a fixed function $f=f(t,y,v,x)$, we set $g=f$ either $g=0$ and we consider the numerical scheme given by